T7Rick13/T7Rick13/README.md

 </p>

   - 👀 I’m interested in ...
 UX/UI.
 - 🌱 I’m currently learning ...
-JavaScript, Cloud Computing, Frameworks
+JavaScript and Frameworks
 - 💞️ I’m looking to collaborate on ...
 UX/UI